clickityKlein/Articles-NLP/README.md

 ```
 ![Minimum Word Count per Publisher](images/min_word_count_per_publisher.png)

-*The minimum word count in articles for each publisher.*

 Note that the order of the publishers changes between each of these images.
 Additionally,
 it's important to draw attention to how a few of the publisher's minimum word count far exceeded